How automation enables advisors to focus on client value, not admin

 The transition to a hybrid model has already begun.
 Wealth managers offering a mix of digital and human channels are winning, achieving a Net Promoter Score of 64 compared with 52 for firms sticking with the human-only model and 45 for those focusing on purely digital channels.

 The admin burden

-Research by Backbase Value Consulting, a team of experts who provide strategic advisory services to help our clients bring their vision to life, highlighted three key concerns for wealth managers when it comes to the amount of time advisors spend on admin.
+Research by our Value Consulting team — a group of experts who provide strategic advisory services to help our clients bring their vision to life — highlighted three key concerns for wealth managers when it comes to the amount of time advisors spend on admin:

-Having to perform manual approvals at various stages of the customer journey, for example during onboarding, increases the burden on advisors due to the amount of time required to ensure procedures are followed correctly.
-Manual approvals are also error-prone, raising compliance and operational risks, and add friction to the client experience.
+Having to perform manual approvals at various stages of the customer journey — for example during onboarding — increases the burden on advisors due to the amount of time required to ensure procedures are followed correctly.
+Manual approvals are also error-prone, raising compliance and operational risks while adding friction to the client experience.